Abuse and Neglect

-All children assessed for possible abuse must be discussed with the Te Puaruruhau Paediatrician on call, and if they have physical injuries, these must be seen in person by a consultant.
+All children assessed for possible CAN must be discussed with the Te Puaruruhau Paediatrician on call, and if they have physical injuries, these must be seen in person by a consultant.

 A general approach for suspected abuse includes:

-actual or suspected child abuse or neglect.
-Ensure that the child
+is actual or suspected CAN.
+Ensure that the child has adequate

-has adequate first aid and pain relief.
-Discuss with your senior /
+first aid and pain relief.
+Discuss with your senior / team.

 - Contact Te Puaruruhau.
 In normal working